MCAL: Minimum Cost Human-Machine Active Labeling

 This loop terminates when total cost obtained in a step is higher than that obtained in the previous step.
-At this point, \sysname simply trains the classifier using the last value of $\set{B}_{opt}$, then human labels any remaining unlabeled samples (Lines 26, 27).
+At this point, \sysname simply trains the classifier using the last predicted optimal training size $\set{B}_{opt}$, then human labels any remaining unlabeled samples.

-\parab{Extending \Sysname to selecting the cheapest DNN architecture.} In what we have described so far, we have assumed that min-cost labeling is given a candidate DNN architecture for $D$.
-However, it is trivial to extend \sysname to the case when the data set curator supplies a small number $m$ (typically 2-4) of candidate classifier architectures $\{\mathcal{D}_1,\mathcal{D}_2,\cdots\}$.
+\parab{Extending \Sysname to selecting the cheapest DNN architecture.} In what we have described so far, we have assumed that \sysname is given a candidate classifier $D$.
+However, it is trivial to extend \sysname to the case when the data set curator supplies a small number (typically 2-4) of candidate classifiers $\{\mathcal{D}_1,\mathcal{D}_2,\cdots\}$.
 In this case, \sysname can generate separate prediction models for each of the classifiers and pick the one that minimizes $\totc$ once the model parameters have stabilized.
-This does not inflate the cost significantly since the training costs until this time are over small sizes of $\set{B}$ and not significant.
+This does not inflate the cost significantly since the training costs until this time are over small sizes of $\set{B}$.

 \parab{Accommodating a budget constraint.} Instead of a constraint of labeling error, \sysname can be modified to accommodate other constraints, such as a limited total budget.
 Its algorithm can search for the lowest error satisfying a given budget constraint.
 Specifically, with the same model for estimation of network error and total cost (\secref{sec:motivation}), instead of searching the $\sdbm$ for minimum total cost while error constraint is satisfied (line 18 of \algoref{alg:ActiveLearning}, Appendix \secref{sec:mcal_algo_appendix}), we can search for minimum estimated error while the total cost is within budget.
 The difference is: in the former case, we can always resort to human labeling when error constraint cannot be satisfied; in the latter case, we can only sacrifice the total accuracy by stopping the training process and taking the model's output when the money budget is too low.